John-Paul Lavoisier

 John-Paul Seponski (born March 12, 1980) is an American film and television actor.
-He is perhaps best known for playing Rex Balsom in the American soap opera television series One Life to Live from 2002 to 2012.
+He is best known for playing Rex Balsom in the American soap opera television series One Life to Live from 2002 to 2012.

 Life and career

 Lavoisier was born in Phoenixville, Pennsylvania.
 He attended the University of the Arts, majoring in jazz percussion.
 He began his career in 2001, appearing in the soap opera television series All My Children.

-Lavoisier portrayed Rex Balsom on One Life to Live from 2002 until the show's cancellation in 2012.
+Lavoisier played Rex Balsom on One Life to Live from 2002 until the show's cancellation in 2012.
 He played Philip Kiriakis on Days of Our Lives from 2015 to 2016, and returned to the series in 2023.
 He guest-starred in television programs including Beacon Hill, Winterthorne, Sex and the City, The Mentalist, Dirty Soap and Anger Management.